dwar42vo/basic-scanlator/README.md

 1. Source Language: jp (Japanese), zh (Simplified Chinese) and ko (Korean)

 2. Target Language: en (English) and any other language supported by each of the Translation Engines.
-Read their repective documents to find out which are currently supported.
+Read their respective documentations to find out which are currently supported.
 Google: https://cloud.google.com/translate/docs/languages Deepl: https://www.deepl.com/docs-api/translating-text/

 3. Translation Engine: google and deepl

 4. Mode: interactive (default), automatic, ocr-only, typeset-from-file and interactive-typeset-from-file

-    - Interactive: Requests user input for a number of thing, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.
+    - Interactive: Requests user input for a number of things, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.

     - Automatic: Runs without any user input.
 Extracts raw text, translates and typeset results.

     - OCR Only: Only extracts raw text to a file named rawtext.txt.

     - Typeset from File: Uses a text file named transtext.txt as the translated text.
-The translated strings on the file should follow the order by which Google Vision Api extracts text and not the order of the various text bubbles.
+The translated strings on the file should follow the order by which Google Vision API extracts text and not the order of the various text bubbles.

     - Interactive Typeset from File: A combination of Interactive and Typeset from File.

 # Usage

 First off, place the script on the same folder as the manga or webtoon JPG images you wish to process, and then run the script with the intended arguments.
+If you're running the beta version, you will also need to place the ruler.png file on the same folder as the script and images.

 The order the arguments should follow is: